tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the result.
 Received data is verified and decrypted, reassembled, and then delivered to higher-level clients.

-TLS records are typed, which allows multiple higher level protocols to be multiplexed over the same record layer.
+TLS records are typed, which allows multiple higher-level protocols to be multiplexed over the same record layer.
 This document specifies three content types: handshake, application data, and alert.
 Implementations MUST NOT send record types not defined in this